croxton/Mustash/README.md

 * Web API with custom hooks
 * Configurable access permissions

 ### Installation
-1. Install and configure [Stash](https://github.com/croxton/Stash/wiki/Installing-%26-upgrading) (version 3.0.0 or later is required)
+1. Install and configure [Stash](https://github.com/croxton/Stash/wiki/Installing-%26-upgrading) (version 3.1.0 or later is recommended)
 2. Upload the system/user/addons/mustash folder to ./system/user/addons/
 3. In the CP, navigate to the Add-on Manager and click the 'Install' link for the Mustash module

-Copyright (c) 2016 Hallmark Design http://hallmark-design.co.uk
+Copyright (c) 2021 Hallmark Design https://hallmark-design.co.uk